ektasavjiyani/loan_crm/README.md

 - Backend logs are displayed in the terminal where `uvicorn` is running
 - Frontend errors can be viewed in the browser's developer console
 - Database queries can be debugged by enabling SQLAlchemy logging

+### Limitations

+- If time allowed I could implement filter with risk score and overdue date
+- I could also implement bonus points